 As an example, if you are in a park where a local news crew is doing a piece, they can broadcast a scene with you in it.
 However, they would be crossing a line in purposefully recording a private conversation you are having.
 This is because your conversation falls outside of their legitimate interests.

 Reasonable Expectation of Privacy in the Home

 With phones and surveillance removing any notion of privacy in public, the home remains the one place we can feel safe, secure, and private.
 Fortunately, the one place where strong expectations of privacy are still upheld is inside the home.
 This is true for homeowners, tenants, and renters alike.

 To search and seize evidence in your home, through physical means, a warrant is usually necessary.
 Even here, however, there are limitations.

 Just because you’re in the home doesn’t mean you are free from monitoring or surveillance.
 While a person can’t creep into your backyard and look through the windows or sneak into your house without a warrant, you can still be watched and recorded.

 Any suspicious or illegal activity that is visible from outside your property has the potential to become valid evidence.
 For example, if a criminal activity is performed in front of a window, where it is visible from the street.
 So long as the means of collecting that evidence did not violate your rights and were in accordance with local laws and policies, that evidence is usable in court.

 Consult With a Criminal Defence Lawyer

-In a world full of technology that is making our lives increasingly public, our rights to privacy can be difficult to understand.
+In a world full of technology that is making our lives increasingly public, determining what a reasonable expectation of privacy can be difficult to gauge.
 A criminal defence lawyer is familiar with your rights and freedoms, and whether evidence or its search and seizure have violated yours.